Chicago teachers strike ends after 11 days without school

 Chicago Teachers Union delegates voted late Wednesday to approve a tentative deal that includes pay raises over five years, but they initially refused to end the strike unless the mayor added school days to cover the lost time.

-The union said Lightfoot had agreed to make up five days of lost time.
+The union said Lightfoot had agreed to five makeup days.
 The school district said classes will resume Friday.

 Throughout the strike, Chicago Public Schools kept schools open, promising parents that their kids would have a safe place to go and receive meals.
 City parks, libraries and community groups also opened their doors to kids whose parents didn’t want to leave them home alone but were uncomfortable using schools being picketed by educators.

-“It is over finally, thank God,” said Dominique Dukes, who has two children, ages 7 and 14.
-“They did miss out on their education.
-It was the worst experience ever.
-Hopefully it doesn’t happen again.”

-Dukes, 33, said she printed off grade school worksheets at the library to keep her children occupied.
-Dukes works early mornings at a warehouse and her boyfriend works nights; they took turns watching the children.

 Teachers said the strike was based on a “social justice” agenda and aimed to increase resources, including nurses and social workers for students, and reduce class sizes, which teachers say currently exceed 30 or 40 students in some schools.
-Union leaders said the strike forced the city to negotiate on issues they initially deemed out of bounds, including support for homeless students.
+The union also demanded a 15% raise for teachers over three years.

 Lightfoot said a strike was unnecessary and dubbed the city’s offer of a 16% raise for teachers over a five-year contract and other commitments on educators’ priorities “historic.”